Skip to main content

 The NTA qualifying percentile (50th for General/EWS, 40th for OBC/SC/ST, 45th for PwBD-General) is an eligibility floor, not an admission cutoff — crossing it only allows a student to register for counselling; the seat itself is decided by rank in each counselling round.

 Source basis: NTA qualifying cutoff + MCC/state counselling seat allotment records.
 Final 2026 cutoffs must be verified after counselling rounds.
-Official sources: NTA NEET official · NTA NEET 2025 result/cutoff PDF · MCC UG Counselling.
+Official sources: NTA NEET official · NTA NEET 2026 category-wise cut-off table (PDF) · NTA NEET 2025 result/cutoff PDF · MCC UG Counselling.

 The release of the NEET UG 2026 results often brings a wave of anxiety for students who find themselves in the "middle zone" — scores high enough to qualify, but too low for a Government Medical College (GMC) seat.
 If you have scored between 200 and 450 marks, you might feel that your dream of becoming a doctor is slipping away.

 It is not.
 A "low" NEET score is not a dead end — it is simply a change in the map.
-In the 2026 academic cycle, several pathways remain open: affordable private colleges in "Open States," premium Deemed Universities, NRI-converted seats, and clinical-rich international destinations.
+There are genuine MBBS colleges in India that admit at low marks through fully legal routes, and in the 2026 academic cycle several pathways remain open: affordable private colleges in "Open States," premium Deemed Universities, NRI-converted seats, and clinical-rich international destinations.

 This guide breaks down every legal and strategic option available for students with low NEET scores to secure an MBBS seat without wasting a drop year — with realistic fees, exact state-by-state eligibility, NMC compliance rules, and the new NExT (National Exit Test) implications you must factor into every decision.